Why Gift Shops Work (and What That Has To Do With Selling Your Books)

 Have you wondered why?
 Or have you just assumed ‘that was the way that marketing works’ or concluded that there was something wrong with your ads?

-There are fuller answers in my Marketing Handbook, but the short answer is that only a tiny, tiny number of people are in a state or condition of 'interest' in any given moment with regard to receiving your direct promotional material.
+There are fuller answers in my book Become a Professional Author, but the short answer is that only a tiny, tiny number of people are in a state or condition of 'interest' in any given moment with regard to receiving your direct promotional material.
 Let’s assume for a moment that you’re not trying to sell a book but instead are a pizza restaurant.
 You send out millions of pizza ads on social media, and get maybe a few dozen people ordering a pizza as a direct result of an ad that you have placed.
 Why is that?
 Because, of the millions who saw your ad, only a few were hungry at that moment; and of that few, an even smaller number wanted pizza; and of that smaller number, an even tinier number wanted your pizza.

 What happens to all the other millions of views your ad received?
 People scrolled past.
 In most cases, they didn’t even register that your ad existed.